RolldeoDev/Rolldeo/docs/randomTableSpecV1.md

 ### 9.1 Setting Placeholder Values

-In a table entry, use `sets` to define key-value pairs:
+In a table entry, use `sets` to define key-value pairs.
+Values can be literal strings or contain `{{pattern}}` expressions that are evaluated when the entry is selected:

 ```json
 {